Kloudless/meeting-scheduler/README.md

-If you'd like to provide your own result screen instead of the default one, use the `afterSubmit.showResult` option to destroy the view, instead of showing the result after submit.
+If you'd like to provide your own result screen instead of the default one, use the `afterSubmit.showResult` option to destroy the view, instead of showing the result after the submit event.
 You will need to add an event listener to the `submitMeetingWindow` event so that your app is notified when user finishes creating / editing a Meeting Window: